Muskrat Recipe

 This hearty chili represents the fusion of Southwestern cooking techniques with Midwestern game traditions.
 Developed in hunting camps and logging towns where muskrat was plentiful and beans were a pantry staple, this dish demonstrates how American regional cuisines absorbed and adapted ingredients from different ecosystems and cultural traditions.

 Seasoning: Taste and adjust seasonings.
-Add salt and pepper as needed.
+Add hot sauce if desired.

 A bold Zinfandel or spicy beer like IPA stands up well to the robust chili flavors and heat.